setrar/microelectronics/instruments/oscilloscope/README.md

 What is an oscilloscope?

 > Bandwith:
-- Range of frequencies tha can be measured
+- Range of frequencies that can be measured
 - 10 MHz to 100 MHz recommended

+> Sample Rate: (for Digital Oscilloscope)
+- Home many times per second the signal is measured
+- Recommended at least 100 MS/s

 ---